UK Labour Law Tool

 Frequently Asked Questions

-For leave years starting on or after 1 April 2024, holiday entitlement for irregular hours and part-year workers is calculated as 12.07% of the actual hours worked in a pay period.
+For leave years starting on or after 1 April 2024, holiday entitlement for irregular hours and zero hour contract workers is calculated as 12.07% of the actual hours worked in a pay period.

 What is rolled-up holiday pay?

-Rolled-up holiday pay allows employers to pay holiday pay as an additional 12.07% supplement on top of the worker's regular hourly rate in each pay packet, instead of paying them when they actually take time off.
+Rolled-up holiday pay allows employers to pay your holiday pay as an additional 12.07% supplement on top of your regular hourly rate in each pay packet, instead of paying you when you actually take time off.

 Does the 12.07% rule apply to all part-time workers?

-No. The 12.07% rule specifically applies to irregular hours workers and part-year workers.
-If you work fixed part-time hours (e.g., exactly 3 days a week, every week), your holiday is calculated using the standard 5.6 weeks rule.
+No. The 12.07% rule specifically applies to irregular hours workers and those seeking holiday pay on a zero hour contract.
+If you work fixed part-time hours, your holiday is calculated using the standard 5.6 weeks statutory rule.